 The Company evaluated the Zai Lab agreement to determine whether it is a collaborative arrangement in the scope of ASC 808.
 The Company concluded that the Zai Lab agreement is a collaborative agreement under ASC 808 as both parties are active participants in the clinical trials and are exposed to significant risks and rewards of those activities under the Zai Lab agreement.
 The Company determined that the Zai Lab agreement contained two material components: (i) licenses granted to Zai Lab to exploit and develop each licensed product in the Zai Lab Territory and related activities in the Zai Lab Territory, including manufacturing, and (ii) the parties' participation in the global development of the licensed products.
 The Company used the criteria specified in ASC 606 to determine which of the components of the Zai Lab agreement are performance obligations with a customer and concluded that Zai Lab is the Company's customer for the licenses and related activities in the Zai Lab Territory under ASC 606.
 The global development activities under the agreement does not present a transaction with a customer and the payments received by the Company for global development activities, including manufacturing, are accounted for as a reduction of related expenses.
-During the three and nine months ended September 30, 2023, the Company did not record such reductions of expenses under the Zai Lab agreement.
-During the three and nine months ended September 30, 2022, the Company recorded \$0.2 million and \$0.5 million, respectively, in reductions of expenses under the Zai Lab agreement.
+During the three months ended March 31, 2024, the Company did not record any reductions of expenses under the Zai Lab agreement and such reductions of expenses were insignificant during the three months ended March 31, 2023.